 Dr. Michael Craven is Senior Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative, http://mindtech.org.uk specialising in technology design and evaluation in healthcare, currently focussed on mental health and dementia.

 - Evaluation methods for healthcare innovations, in particular medical devices and digital/ICT products.
 Co-design methods.
 Early stage evaluation tools.
-Health economics reports for the NHS.
+Health economics reports for the NHS and industry.

 - Collaborative Virtual Environments, web & mobile applications, in particular applications for media and entertainment.